borealbirds/ring-of-fire/docs/species/COYE/index.md

 subtitle: Geothlypis trichas
 ---

-The population size of Common Yellowthroat (Paruline masqu&amp;eacute;e) in the Ring of Fire region was 3.917 (3.281, 4.484) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Common Yellowthroat (<div>Paruline masqu&amp;eacute;e</div>) in the Ring of Fire region was 3.917 (3.281, 4.484) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps